 Our advice to you?
 Stay open-minded with technology advancements and try to remain adaptable to changes!

-Another challenge of nursing are the long and busy shifts.
-Most people outside the nursing field may think a 12-hour shift is a long time, but many nurses struggle to complete all their tasks during these shifts.
+Another challenge of nursing is the long and busy shifts.
+Most people outside the nursing field think a 12-hour shift is a long time, but many nurses struggle to complete all their tasks during these shifts.
 Between charting, taking care of patients, and other job duties, nurses hardly have time to use the restroom or eat lunch.